Carl Cowl

 Carl Cowl (1900-1997) was an American labour activist, Yiddish and music scholar and literary agent.

 Cowl became involved in labor activism at the age of thirteen, joining the Industrial Workers of the World.
-Impressed by the Russian Revolution Carl became a full-time organiser for the Communist Party of the United States of America when it was formed in 1919.
+Impressed by the Russian Revolution he became a full-time organiser for the Communist Party of the United States of America when it was formed in 1919.

 Cowl remained a Marxist all his life and in later years came to physically resemble Karl Marx himself.
 When visiting Marx's grave in Highgate Cemetery a schoolgirl stopped him to ask if he was, in fact, Karl Marx.
 "I told her no, I wasn't, that Marx was a good deal more important than I have ever been" he later recounted.